TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 8/Mark 8.2.md

 ---

-I have compassion on the multitude, because they continue with me now three days, and have nothing to eat:
+"I have compassion on the multitude, because they have stayed with me now three days, and have nothing to eat.